Noncommutative deformations and flops

 Restricting to the case when $X$ is smooth, by studying $\CA$ we can also prove that Toda's functor $T_\cF$ defined using commutative deformations is not an autoequivalence for $(-3,1)$-curves.
 This shows that our noncommutative deformation approach is strictly necessary.
 To achieve this, we investigate the conditions under which $\CA$ is commutative.

-\begin{thm}[=\ref{(-3,1) not commutative}] Let $X\to X_{\con}$ be the flopping contraction of a single irreducible curve $C$, where $X$ is smooth.
+\begin{thm}[=\ref{(-3,1) not commutative}] Let $X\to X_{\con}$ be the flopping contraction of an irreducible rational curve $C$, where $X$ is smooth.
 Then the contraction algebra $\CA$ is commutative if and only if $C$ is a $(-1,-1)$-curve or a $(-2,0)$-curve. \end{thm}

 The main content in the above theorem is the `only if' direction, and we prove it without any explicit case-by-case analysis.
 When $\CA$ is not commutative, we prove in \ref{Toda not equiv global} that Toda's functor $T_\cF$ is not an equivalence.
 Combining with \ref{(-3,1) not commutative intro}, we obtain the following corollary. \begin{cor}[=\ref{Toda not equiv global}] With the setup as in \ref{(-3,1) not commutative intro}, suppose that $C$ is a $(-3,1)$-curve.
 Then Toda's functor $T_{\cF}$ is not an autoequivalence of $\Db(\coh X)$. \end{cor}